 The artichoke, or Cynara scolymus by its Latin name, needs no introduction.
 Originally a Mediterranean perennial, it dislikes frost and excess moisture but boasts many advantages.
-First and foremost, everyone knows its culinary uses, with recipes varying by country and cultivated varieties.
+Firstly, everyone knows its culinary uses, with recipes varying by country and cultivated variety.

 The artichoke also has a place in the garden—beyond the vegetable patch.
 Its striking silhouette, with large, deeply lobed grey leaves, catches the eye almost year-round, except during severe frosts when it succumbs to the cold.

-But did you know that the artichoke is also one of the medicinal plants?
+But did you know that the artichoke is also a medicinal plant?
 Its use dates back to ancient times.
 The artichoke, as we know it today—descended from the cardoon—emerged around the end of the Middle Ages and has an effect on the hepatobiliary system.

 artichoke in the Middle Ages, cardoon